orbitalquark/textadept/doc/manual.md

 ### Extending the Command Entry

-Executing Lua commands is just one of the many tools the command entry functions as.
-For example, *modules/textadept/find.lua* and *modules/textadept/keys.lua* extend it to implement [incremental search][].
+Executing Lua commands is just one of the many "modes" the command entry has.
+The [command entry API documentation][] has more information on modes and how to create new ones.
+As an example, *modules/textadept/keys.lua* defines a new mode that works in conjunction with *modules/textadept/find.lua* in order to provide [incremental search][].

+[command entry API documentation]: api.html#ui.command_entry
 [incremental search]: api.html#ui.find.find_incremental

 ## Command Selection

-If you did not disable the menu in your [preferences](#User.Init), then pressing `Ctrl+Shift+E` (`⌘⇧E` on Mac OSX | `M-S-C` in curses) brings up the command selection dialog.
+Pressing `Ctrl+Shift+E` (`⌘⇧E` on Mac OSX | `M-S-C` in curses) brings up the command selection dialog.
 Typing part of any command filters the list, with spaces being wildcards.
 This is an easy way to run commands without navigating the menus, using the mouse, or remembering key bindings.
 It is also useful for looking up particular key bindings quickly.
 Note: the key bindings in the dialog do not look like those in the menu.
 Textadept uses this different notation internally.
 Learn more about it in the [keys API documentation][].

 [keys API documentation]: api.html#keys